Top Temples & Places of Worship in Mumbai

 Siddhivinayak Temple, Prabhadevi

-If Mumbai has one temple that everyone from cricketers to film stars visits, it is Shree Siddhivinayak.
-This Ganesh temple in Prabhadevi draws enormous crowds, especially on Tuesdays, which are considered auspicious for Ganpati.
-The idol here is famous for its trunk that curves to the right, believed by devotees to be especially powerful.
+If Mumbai has one temple everyone from cricketers to film stars visits, it is Shree Siddhivinayak.
+This Ganesh temple in Prabhadevi draws enormous crowds, especially on Tuesdays, considered auspicious for Ganpati.
+The idol is famous for its trunk that curves to the right, believed by devotees to be especially powerful.

-- Best time to visit: Early morning on a weekday if you want a calmer darshan.
-Avoid Tuesdays and festival days unless you are prepared for very long queues.
+- Best time to visit: early morning on a weekday for a calmer darshan.
+Avoid Tuesdays and festival days unless you are ready for very long queues.

-- Getting there: Nearest railway stations are Dadar (Western and Central lines) and Elphinstone/Prabhadevi.
-From Dadar it is a short auto or taxi ride.
+- Getting there: nearest stations are Dadar (Western and Central) and Prabhadevi; from Dadar it is a short auto or taxi ride.

-- Practical tip: There is a paid VIP/fast-track darshan option that costs a modest amount, useful if you are short on time.
-Leave your phone and leather items in the cloakroom facilities.
+- Practical tip: there is a paid VIP/fast-track darshan for a modest amount, useful if you are short on time.
+Leave your phone and leather items in the cloakroom.

 Mahalakshmi Temple, Mahalaxmi